Yadier Molina: Managerial career

+Playing style

-Defense, pitch calling, throwing and hands
+Defense, pitch calling, throwing, and hands

-The winner of eight consecutive Gold Gloves, Molina has been widely praised for his preparation, defense and leadership, not just of the pitching staff, but also of the entire team, even from Johnny Bench.
-Fellow catchers Jorge Posada and Brian McCann stated in 2009 that Molina was "the best defensive catcher in baseball"; Víctor Martínez also called him "the best behind the plate."
-In 2013, a scout pronounced Molina the "one piece the St. Louis Cardinals cannot lose" while another commented that he is "irreplaceable."
+The winner of eight consecutive Gold Gloves, Molina was widely praised for his preparation, defense and leadership, not just of the pitching staff, but also of the entire team, even from Johnny Bench.
+Fellow catchers Jorge Posada and Brian McCann said in 2009 that Molina was the best defensive catcher in baseball.
+Víctor Martínez also called him "the best behind the plate."
+In 2013, a scout pronounced Molina the "one piece the St. Louis Cardinals cannot lose" while another commented that he was "irreplaceable."
 When the club did lose Molina midway through the 2014 season to a thumb injury, ESPN's Keith Law tweeted, "Yadier Molina missing two-plus months would be bad for the Cardinals, but also just bad for baseball, period."
-In his time in the major leagues, Molina has been widely viewed as evolving into a competitive influence and an unofficial on-field coach.
+In his time in the major leagues, Molina was widely viewed as evolving into a competitive influence and an unofficial on-field coach.

-As a part of his pre-game preparation, Molina meticulously studies and prepares for the upcoming game's opposing hitters by creating a complete pitching and defensive plan.
-Other preparation includes handling ground balls at shortstop and third base, extending his agility for blocking pitches thrown in the dirt.
+As a part of his pre-game preparation, Molina would meticulously study and prepare for the upcoming game's opposing hitters by creating a complete pitching and defensive plan.
+Other preparation included handling ground balls at shortstop and third base, extending his agility for blocking pitches thrown in the dirt.
 Former Cardinals starter Jake Westbrook said he was "a part of every aspect of the game: starters, relievers, offense, defense."

-Advanced defensive metrics — known as sabermetrics — show he is a top defender among catchers in MLB history.
-Molina ranked second all-time among catchers at the end of the 2014 season on Baseball-Reference.com's career defensive runs saved (DRS) with 120, behind only Iván Rodríguez (167), and ahead of Jim Sundberg (114), Bob Boone (107) and Gary Carter (106), the only catchers with over 100 on the list.
-He was the season leader in the NL every year from 2005–14, except 2008 and 2011–12.
-Fangraphs tallied his career DRS at 106, with a career-high of 20 in 2010.
-The sabermetric stat defensive wins above replacement (DWAR) has also ranked Molina's defense highly; he has never had a full season with a negative DWAR, and he had a career-high 2.9 DWAR in 2010.